lykjohn/SEC-Python-Scraper/README.md

 </ul>

-We have now stored our requested information of Amazon in a variable called `amzn_annual`.
+We have now stored our requested information of Amazon in variables called `amzn_annual` and `amzn_quarter`.
 This should just take a few miliseconds to complete because the algorithm is just initializing the information we've requested.
 The next step is to send out metaphorically, a "librarian" to search for our requested information.

 #### STEP 2: Execution to Retrieve Information
 It is now time to send our "librarian" to work !